 We see that self-belief is needed by children in three areas:

-Emotional Life – we want our children to believe they can manage their emotions and avoid negative emotions (worry, anger, feeling down) when faced with adversity or faced with frustrating events and people.
+We want our children to believe they can manage their emotions.
+To be able to avoid negative emotions (worry, anger, feeling down) when faced with adversity or faced with frustrating events and people.

-Social Life – we want our children to feel confident and to expect to be able to make friends, work well with others and solve problems without conflict.
+We want our children to feel confident.
+To expect to be able to make friends, work well with others and solve problems without conflict.

-Work Life – we want our children to believe they have what it takes to be a successful learner especially when engaging with challenging, difficult learning tasks.
+We want our children to believe they have what it takes to be a successful learner.
+Particularly when engaging with challenging, difficult learning tasks.

 When my two kids were growing up, I noticed that from time-to-time their lack of self-belief was holding them back.
-For example, my son who loved playing football was not chosen for the starting team because he appeared to his coach to lack confidence.
+For example, my son who loved playing football was not chosen for the starting team because to the coach he appeared to lack confidence.
 There was no question my son was doubting himself and whether he was good enough.
 We worked on this together.
 Over the next few weeks, he boosted his self-belief, secured a place on the starting team and kicked a goal.

 Here are some things I have learnt as a parent and psychologist that parents can say and do to develop self-belief in their children.

 Actions you can take that can help strengthen your children’s belief in themselves include: